-The opening of the Bleu de Chanel fragrance created by Olivier Polge pulls you in immediately, with addictive fresh notes of artemisia, bergamot, lemon zest and mint.
+The opening of the Bleu de Chanel Eau de Parfum Pour Homme Spray fragrance created by Olivier Polge pulls you in immediately, with addictive fresh notes of artemisia, bergamot, lemon zest and mint.

 It’s a grown-up, big boy treatment of sandalwood.
 Super-seductive stuff!
 Cedar is also present in the dry-down, which further enhances the woody character of this fragrance.

-Like all of the Bleu de Chanel iterations, it nails versatility, wearability and elegance.
+Like all of the Bleu de Chanel iterations, it nails versatility, wearability, and elegance.

 Created by the highly esteemed Anne Flipo, Pierre Wargnye and Dominique Ropion, it gets the balance between woody and fresh so right.

 A handful of spice adds a beautiful contrast, while a cedar note in the base brings this fragrance together in a most sophisticated way.

 The Italian designer duo wanted to create classic male fragrances with The One range and they certainly succeeded with Dolce & Gabbana The One EDP.

 Created by Olivier Polge (now Chanel’s in-house perfumer), this is one of those fragrances that works its charms from start to finish, courtesy of an array of inviting notes (grapefruit, coriander, basil, ginger, cardamom, orange blossom, tobacco, amber and cedarwood).

-We reckon Mr TF could be recognised for any number of his fragrances and Tom Ford Neroli Portofino EDP would be right up there on that list.
+We reckon Mr TF could be recognized for any number of his fragrances and Tom Ford Neroli Portofino EDP would be right up there on that list.